mfinzi/equivariant-MLP/README.md

 [![Documentation](https://readthedocs.org/projects/emlp/badge/)](https://emlp.readthedocs.io/en/latest/) | **[Paper](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO)**| [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mfinzi/equivariant-MLP/blob/master/docs/notebooks/colabs/all.ipynb)

 *EMLP* is a jax library for the automated construction of equivariant layers in deep learning.
+You can read the documentation [here](https://emlp.readthedocs.io/en/latest/).

 *WARNING*: Our library (and paper) have not yet been released, and may have sharp edges, bugs, and may be subject to breaking changes.
 Use at your own caution.
 But if you notice things behaving unexpectedly or get frustrated, send me an email so I can make the library better.